-Deputy Editor-in-Chif: Olga Bolshakova, PhD (Hist.
-Sci.), Leading Researcher of the Department of History, INION RAN (Moscow, Russia)
+Editor-in-Chif: Olga Bolshakova, DrS.
+(Hist.
+Sci.), Leading Researcher of the Center for Russian studies, INION RAN (Moscow, Russia)

-Executive secretary: Natalya Korovnikova, PhD (Pol.
-Sci.), Senior Researcher of the Department of Economics, INION RAN (Moscow, Russia)
+Deputy Editor-in-Chif: Maria Polozhikhina, PhD (Geogr.
+Sci.), Head of the Department of Economics, INION RAN (Moscow, Russia)

-Vladimir Gerasimov, PhD (Philol.
-Sci.), Head of the Department of Scientific Cooperation, INION RAN (Moscow, Russia)
+Executive secretary: Inna Chuvychkina, PhD, Researcher of the Department of Economics, INION RAN (Moscow, Russia)

 Elena Grebenshchikova, DrS (Philos.
 Sci.), Head of the Center for Scientific and Information Research on Science, Education and Technology, INION RAN (Moscow, Russia)